Brent Mydland

 Brent Mydland (October 21, 1952 – July 26, 1990) was an American keyboardist, songwriter and singer.
 He was a member of the rock band the Grateful Dead from 1979 until his death in 1990, a longer tenure than any other keyboardist in the band.

 Growing up in Concord, California, Mydland took up music while in elementary school.
 After graduation, he played with a number of bands and recorded one album with Silver before joining Bobby and the Midnites with Bob Weir and jazz veterans Billy Cobham and Alphonso Johnson.
-This led to an invitation to join the Dead in 1979, replacing Keith Godchaux who had decided to leave.
+This led to an invitation to join the Dead in 1979, replacing Keith Godchaux.
 Mydland quickly became an important member in the Dead, using a variety of keyboards including Hammond organ and various synthesizers and singing regularly.
 He wrote several songs on the band's studio albums released while he was a member.

-After a tour in the early summer 1990, Mydland died of an accidental drug overdose.
+In between touring, mid summer 1990, Mydland died of an accidental drug overdose.